Acadia National Park: Recreation

 Mount Desert Island has two NPS campgrounds, constructed mainly by the Civilian Conservation Corps in the 1930s along with various park trails.
 Blackwoods Campground is located on the east side of the island, closer to the most popular sites, the carriage roads, and Bar Harbor.
 Seawall Campground is on the less crowded west side of the island.
 Schoodic Woods on the Schoodic Peninsula is the newest NPS campground, opened in 2015.
 Five lean-to shelters are available by advance reservation at Duck Harbor Campground on Isle au Haut.
 Blackwoods is open throughout the year, though only primitive walk-in camping by permit is possible in winter (December–March), while the others are open from late spring (mid-to-late May) to early autumn (late September to mid-October).
 Mount Desert Island also has eleven private campgrounds outside park boundaries, while two private campgrounds are on the Schoodic Peninsula, and one is on Isle au Haut.

 The park hosts the annual Acadia Night Sky Festival, attracting speakers, researchers, photographers, and artists to the area.

 Current issues and challenges

 Congestion

-Park attendance increased to 3.53 million in 2018, setting a new record for the second year in a row.
+Park visitation has repeatedly set records, reaching about 4.07 million in 2021 and an all-time high of 4,079,318 recreation visits in 2025.
 The seasonal nature of the park means a concentration of visitors in the summer months that is beyond the capacity of park infrastructure.
 Congestion leads to lack of available parking and gridlock, requiring road closures.
 Traffic management places a toll on available rangers, competing with rescue operations that also see a sharp increase on peak attendance days.

-The Island Explorer bus system is offered in part to reduce congestion; it has served 7.7 million passengers since it began operations in 1999.
+The Island Explorer bus system is offered in part to reduce congestion; it carried its 10 millionth passenger in September 2024.
 A portion of park entrance fees partially funds the service.
+A $23.5 million federal grant is funding a planned conversion of its propane fleet to electric buses, expected around 2028.

+In 2021, the park began requiring a vehicle reservation to drive up the Cadillac Summit Road during the busy season, roughly late May to late October, to ease traffic and parking congestion on Cadillac Mountain.
+The reservations cost $6 per vehicle in addition to a park entrance pass and are sold only through Recreation.gov, in timed "Sunrise" and "Daytime" entry windows.
+It is the only part of the park that requires a vehicle reservation.